-How Lenders Determine How Much Mortgage You Qualify For
+How Lenders Determine the Mortgage You Qualify For

 Your credit score and finances influence whether you can get approved for a mortgage.
-Once you've gotten the green light on a loan, lenders use two simple ratios to determine how much money you can borrow.
+Once you've got the green light on a loan, lenders use two simple ratios to determine how much money you can borrow.

 Lenders want to see that you have enough income to keep up with the monthly expense associated with owning a home.
 So the first thing they consider is how much your monthly income goes towards housing.

 Here's how to calculate the ratio on your own:

 - Step 1: Write down your total gross pay per month, before deductions for taxes, insurance, etc.

 - Step 2: Multiply the number in Step 1 times .28 (28%).

 This is the amount most lenders will use as the guideline for what your total housing costs (principal, interest, property taxes, and homeowners insurance, or PITI) should be.
 Some lenders may use a much higher percentage (up to 35%, but most people cannot realistically pay this much towards housing, and Ratio #2 often makes this a moot point).